josephbharrison/notify/README.md

 - **Twilio** requires A2P 10DLC registration ($25+ and 1-7 day approval)
 - **Email-to-SMS gateways** are blocked by most carriers
 - **ntfy.sh** doesn't have real push notifications on iOS

-**Pushover** works reliably for $5 one-time.
-This CLI supports all four options so you can use what works for you.
+- **Pushover** works reliably for $5 one-time.

+> Fortunately, this CLI supports all four options, so you can use what works for you.

 ## Installation